Ikken9/Zettelkasten/Mathematics/Algebra/Vectors.md

 ## Multiplying a Vector by another Vector
+The two vectors must have the **same number of elements**.
+This is because the dot product involves multiplying corresponding components of the two vectors and then summing the results.
 The dot product of two $n$-vectors $\vec{a},\vec{b}$ is defined as the scalar:
 $$
 <\vec{a},\vec{b}> = \vec{a} \cdot \vec{b} = a_{1}b_{1}+a_{2}b_{2}+\cdots+a_{n}b_{n} = \displaystyle\sum_{i=1}^{n} a_{i}b_{i}